neikei/vagrant-centos7-ansible-lemp/README.md

 Place your stuff in the subfolder web, because the folder is configured as share into the webserver root path in your VM.

 ## Changelog
+24 January 2017
+ - Implemented Windows support
+ - Changed the provisioning to ansible_local

 23 January 2017
  - Initial Commit
  - CentOS 7.3, Nginx, PHP7, MariaDB